-- 1. All tuition fees are due the first attendance day of the week.
-We accept EFTs, Click to Pay (via email), credit/debit cards, or check for payment.
+- All tuition fees are due the first attendance day of the week.
+We accept EFTs, credit/debit cards, or check for payment.
 If payment is not received in the current week, by Friday at 6:00pm, a \$20 late fee will be added to the account.
 A \$20 return payment fee is applied when any type of payment is nonsufficient. - 2.
-All credit/debit card transactions require an additional 3% processing fee.
+All credit/debit card transactions require an additional 2.75% processing fee.
 This includes all credit/debit card transactions whether processed online, automatically, or at our office.
-To avoid the additional 3% fee, we recommend using one of the following options: 1) Drop a check or money order 1. off to the office when you drop off or pick up your child, 2) have tuition automatically debited from your bank account, or 3) use "click to pay" to pay from your bank account on file. - The Center is not obligated to offer child care services when an account is past due.
+To avoid the additional 2.75% fee, we recommend using one of the following options: 1) Drop a check or money order in payment in box when you drop off or pick up your child or 2) have tuition automatically debited from your bank account using the Tuition Express auto draft payment form. - 3.
+The Center is not obligated to offer childcare services when an account is past due.
 Fees must be paid in advance of services for your child to attend. - 4.
-Tuition fees are assessed on the basis of the schedule of attendance that you establish with us

-- for your child.
+Tuition fees are assessed on the basis of the schedule of attendance that you establish with us for your child.
 A total of five (5) absences will be allotted during a year term for a child enrolled five (5) days per week.
 (Children enrolled less than five (5) days per week will receive absence coupons on a prorated basis-one (1) coupon per term for each day per week enrolled.)
-Late enrollments will receive a pro-rated amount of coupons. - A one (1) week written notice is required when withdrawing the child from our Center.
+Late enrollments will receive a pro-rated amount of coupons. - 5.
+A one (1) week written notice is required when withdrawing the child from our Center.
 In lieu of proper notice, one (1) week's tuition will be due at time of withdrawal.
 Tuition rates are subject to change with a thirty (30) day notice.
 Year-end tax statements will not be released to anyone with a balance. - 6.
 LINK/Connect accounts: LINK/Connect accounts MUST clock your child in and out daily using the Timeclock screens located at the front and back entrances.
 At the end of each month an attendance report will be generated.
 You must approve and sign the attendance sheet in order for your claim to be submitted to LINK/Connect.
 Your child may only attend the Center according to the hours/days approved by LINK/Connect.
 We cannot hold their position without a regular schedule commitment.
 If your child attends more than stated on your LINK/Connect certificate, your account will be charged private pay fees (see Preschool Tuition Contract for rates).
 LINK/Connect charges are posted to your account at the end of every month.
 Failure to pay your bill monthly can result in losing your child's position in our center and termination of your LINK/Connect contract.
 If payment is not received within 10 days of previous month charges applied, a late fee of \$20 will be added to your account.
-A completed free/reduced meal form is required to be on file." - 7.
-For Extended Care students no coupons are allotted for the school or summer term, however, the weeks of Spring Break and the week between Christmas/New Years, when the schools are closed all week, are on an "as needed basis" for charges.
-Regular weekly tuition charges are due on all other school term weeks.
+A completed free/reduced meal form is required to be on file.